JuMe87/myFlix-Angular-client/README.md

 ### Set up app to load data from movie API

-1. Set up Angular HttpClient
-   1.1.
-Go to app.module.ts and add
+1. Set up Angular HttpClient by going to app.module.ts and adding

 ```bash
 import { HttpClientModule } from '@angular/common/http';
 ```

-1.2.
-Add HttpClientModule to the imports of @NgModule
+2. Add HttpClientModule to the imports of @NgModule

-2. Create Angular Service for Consuming REST API
-   2.1 Create a new Service inside app folder
+3. Create Angular Service for Consuming REST API by creating a new Service inside app folder

 ```bash
 ng generate service fetch-api-data
 ```

-2.2.
-Add import statements to fetch-api-data.service.ts file
+4. Add import statements to fetch-api-data.service.ts file

 ```bash
 import { catchError } from 'rxjs/internal/operators';